September 12, 2025

 The next major disruption may not be natural – it may be human-made.
 For enterprises and governments, the question is no longer if but when.

-For leaders in BFSI, defense, and critical infrastructure, investing in bunker-grade facilities is not about preparing for unlikely scenarios.
+For leaders in BFSI, defense, and critical sectors, investing in bunker-grade facilities is not about preparing for unlikely scenarios.
 It is about building the foundation for a resilient digital future.

 Sankarraman Subbaraman, Vice President - Pre Sales, CtrlS Datacenters